Performance Review

 Three main phases of performance management process

-Supervisors may review and document performance at any time during the year if the employee's performance is deemed to be at the "needs improvement" level.
+Supervisors may review and document performance at any time during the year if the employee's performance is deemed to be at the "unsatisfactory" level.
+Please contact your HR Business Partner early to discuss these performance concerns.

 3. Year-end performance review.
-Due in May, the employee completes a self-appraisal, while the supervisor completes an independent review which is approved by the next-level reviewer prior to discussion with the employee.
+Due in May, the employee may complete a self-appraisal, while the supervisor completes an independent review.
 The supervisor and employee meet to discuss performance and the final review.

 Performance improvement plan

-If an employee's year-end overall rating is "needs improvement," a performance improvement plan is required.
+If an employee's year-end overall rating is "unsatisfactory," a performance improvement plan may be required.
 The employee does not receive an annual pay adjustment until satisfactory performance is achieved and documented.
+Please consult with your HR Business Partner before doing the employee's review.

-Note: Supervisors may review and document performance at any time during the year if the employee's performance is deemed to be at the "needs improvement" level.
+Note: Supervisors may review and document performance at any time during the year if the employee's performance is deemed to be at the "unsatisfactory" level.

 Procedure-performance improvement plan